hazard-ready/disaster-preparedness/README.md

-# Earthquake Preparedness Web Interactive
+# Disaster Preparedness Web Interactive

 The project will explore traditional and qualitative scoring assessments of “risk/resiliency factors” associated with regional crisis preparedness and demonstrate how actionable steps in community engagement can create a different portrait of resiliency.
-Stories will engage examples of communities in distinct regions across Oregon facing knowable challenges in the event of a major earthquake.
+It is based on [a pioneering project from Oregon](https://github.com/Oregon-Public-Broadcasting/earthquake-preparedness) but has been generalized to make it easy to clone and tailor to other regions.

 # Dependencies
-## Django Web Framework
+* Django Web Framework
+* GeoDjango
 * PostgresSQL

-## GeoDjango Dependencies
-* PostresSQL
+* PostGIS
+* Python modules listed in [requirements.txt](./requirements.txt)
+  * On a Linux machine you may need to install `python-dev` (through the Linux package manager) as a prerequisite, and if you have trouble getting `psycopg2` to install you may have better luck using the package manager's version of that module.
-  * GeoDjango has other dependencies.
+  * GeoDjango has other dependencies, but if you install it from a package manager they will usually be included automatically.
 [See this more complete list](https://docs.djangoproject.com/en/1.7/ref/contrib/gis/install/geolibs/) of required and optional additions.

 # Note about Python Command Usage
 Commands indicated are always just `python` but on some systems you might need to use `python3` in order to use a specific python version.
 If so, other commands such as `pip` have a `pip3` equivalent.